AlexJeffcott/amboss-cypress-demo/README.md

 ### Setting up config files and environment

 For this project we will be using fairly standard configurations for Eslint, Prettier, and Typescript.
-Please setup your text editor accordingly.
+Please set up your text editor accordingly.
 The most important thing is that they play well together (no erroneous errors or special workarounds) and make your life easier (type annotations and autocompletion).

 ```shell
 mkdir amboss-cypress-demo && cd $_